 Welcome to the website for The Beaulieu Park School.
-The Beaulieu Park School is Essex’s first ‘All Through’ school and the primary phase opens for reception students in September 2018 with the secondary phase opening in September 2019.
+The Beaulieu Park School is Essex’s first ‘All Through’ school.
+Our Primary phase opened for reception students in September 2018 and the Secondary phase opened in September 2019.

-The new buildings and facilities cost £34m and the new school is being built to meet the growing demand for primary and secondary school places as a result of the new development at Beaulieu.
+The new buildings and facilities cost £34m and the our school has been built to meet the growing demand for primary and secondary school places as a result of the new developments at Beaulieu, Channels and surrounding areas.

 We hope you find this site useful and that it provides you with the information you are looking for.
 As well as our website, you can keep up to date with news and information about the school via our Facebook page The Beaulieu Park School and our Twitter feed @BeaulieuParkSch.